 Except for cold wallets, wallets are typically entirely digital and are used to track digital assets.
 Users may store, transmit, and receive tokens with the use of hot wallets and cold wallets.

 The fact that cold wallets are not online-connected highlights the fundamental distinction between hot and cold wallets.

 On the other hand, hot wallets, like a Coinbase wallet, offer improved accessibility and a provision for connectivity from the trading platform you use.
 A hot wallet may therefore guarantee increased transactional simplicity over the internet.

 Additionally, various hot wallets are offered without charge while still vulnerable to hackers.

 On the other hand, a cold wallet offers storage that isn’t constantly accessible online.
-For instance, cold wallets might be paper wallets or even offline computers.
+For instance, cold wallets might be a non-custodial wallets or even offline computers.
 However, traders choose specialized gear for holding cryptocurrencies, such as a hardware wallet or a USB.

 The increased level of security with fewer access points is considered to be cold wallets’ main benefit.

 Even connected to the internet, only the device could authorize or sign a transaction, protecting the users’ crypto assets.
 Cold wallets foretell a significant setback in the form of accessibility limitations.
 Every transaction requires users to produce a key, which may be tedious.